voxpupuli/voxpupuli.github.io/_docs/creating-new-container-repo.md

 This can only be done by a Vox Pupuli admin.
 Create a new repository in Docker Hub with only the short name, e.g. `nginx`.
 The repository name should match the name of the Github repository without the `container-` prefix.
-After creating the repository you will need to add the permissions for `voxpupulitasks` as Admin and `betadots` as Read-Write.
+After creating the repository you will need to add the permissions for `voxpupulitasks` as Admin.
 Also enable "Docker Scout image analysis" in the repository settings.